bcwood/alaskahikesearch-11ty/hikes/turnagain-arm-trail.md

 milesFromAnchorage: 10.0
 directionsFromAnchorage: off the Seward Highway just south of Anchorage
 elevationGain:
-seasonDescription: Potter Creek to McHugh; all year.
-The other trails can definitely be hiked April (depending on snow) to October and other times during the year depending on conditions.
+seasonDescription: All year is possible, depending on conditions
 mapFilename: turnagain-arm-trail-topo.jpg
 topoFilename:
 elevationFilename: